<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1056215754466548&amp;ev=PageView&amp;noscript=1">

 If a clinic only offers one kind of treatment, then that treatment will only work for a certain subset of people.
 As a rule of thumb, the best clinics offer at least the following therapies:

 There are, to our knowledge, less than 40 clinics across the U.S. that could offer all four.
-Those are your best bet.
+Those are your best bets.
 Any other clinics may or may not be able to help you.
 You’d have to know for sure that the kind of therapy they use to treat concussions matches the kind of therapy your symptoms require.

 4. Do you recommend cocooning?